isisaddons/isis-app-todoapp/README.md

 &lt;/xs:schema&gt;
 </pre>

 the todoapp uses a maven plugin to generate a correspoding `ToDoItemDto` class.
-It also provides an implementation of Isis' `ContentMappingService` that maps any `ToDoItem` domain object into this corresponding DTO.
+It also provides an implementation of Apache Isis' `ContentMappingService` that maps any `ToDoItem` domain object into this corresponding DTO.
 This mapping activated based on the HTTP clients' `Accept` header.

 For example, we get a representation of: